LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

-Factory .338 RUM loads push 250 grain bullets at 2850 fps, or so, and mega-slippery 300 grainers at 2600.
+Factory .338 RUM loads push 250-grain bullets at 2850 fps, or so, and mega-slippery 300 grainers at 2600.
 This causes many a fevered dream for long-range hunters.
 The .338 Win.
 Mag. can’t compete with these .338 Lapua league numbers.
-It does beg the question whether the world needs this round which is still left behind by both the Lapua and Weatherby’s fierce .338-378.
+It does beg the question of whether the world needs this round which is still left behind by both the Lapua and Weatherby’s fierce .338-378.
 A hunter who is a skilled stalker is better served by the .388 Win.
 Mag., in my opinion, which fits in standard rifle actions.
 The hard-core long-range crowd wants the velocities offered by the Weatherby and Lapua.
 The .338 RUM lingers in the marketplace in all likelihood as a reasonable compromise between those two extremes.

 Final RUM Thoughts

 The Remington Ultra Magnums miss the mark in so many ways.
-They chew up rifles in short order; have questionable rebated rims; pound shooters with more recoil than required for any given job; are seldom chambered in any rifle other than Remington’s tort provoking 700 series; and use way more powder than needed.
-Plus, they often don’t provide much more performance than the time tested Weatherby cartridges.
-The market has spoken, all the RUMs, save the .300, are on life support and the .300 Winchester Magnum still outsells the .300 RUM three to one.
+They chew up rifles in short order; have questionable rebated rims; pound shooters with more recoil than required for any given job; are seldom chambered in any rifle other than Remington’s tort provoking 700 series, and use way more powder than needed.
+Plus, they often don’t provide much more performance than the time-tested Weatherby cartridges.
+The market has spoken, all the RUMs, save the .300, are on life support, and the .300 Winchester Magnum still outsells the .300 RUM three to one.